theforeman/theforeman.org/plugins/foreman_azure/2.2.x/index.md

 Foreman AzureRm is the plugin for Azure v2 i.e. Azure Resource Manager API.
 It allows you to provision and manage your hosts in Azure Resource Manager cloud environment.
 Users do have restricted access within the Azure subscription (such that only they can create hosts) based on Resource Groups in AzureRm.

 This plugin 2.2.x series has no dependency on foreman_azure 1.x as they refer to different Azure APIs.
-This 2.2.x should be compatible with Foreman 2.0 onwards, but it is recommended to use latest Foreman version.
+This 2.2.x should be compatible with Foreman 2.0 onwards, but it is recommended to use the latest Foreman version.

 # 2. Installation